serafino/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_00.md

     $ npm install
     $ bower install

-Let’s run this default app, in the command line:
+Let’s run this default app on the command line:

     $ ionic serve

-to run inside browser, or:
+to run it inside a browser, or:

     $ ionic emulate

-to run inside a simulator.
+to run it inside a simulator.

-It is also recommended to exclude the `libs` dir from git so unrelevant content won't be uploaded to github as we make progress with this tutorial.
+It is also recommended to exclude the `libs` dir from git so irrelevant content won't be uploaded to github as we make progress with this tutorial.
 Just edit the `.gitignore` file like so:

 {{> DiffBox tutorialName="ionic-tutorial" step="0.2"}}